-- On June 14, 2017, the Federal Transit Administration and the NIST Manufacturing Extension Partnership hosted the Buy America Transit Supply Chain Connectivity Forum in Baltimore, Maryland.
-More than 60 attendees participated in the forum, which matched large Original Equipment Manufacturers in the rail industry with 48 Tier 1 Suppliers as well as with smaller, capable, local manufacturers.
-The connections made will help maximize nationwide compliance with FTA Buy America provisions associated with commuter rail, heavy rail, light rail, and bus projects that leverage DOT funding.
+On Wednesday, October 11, 2017, the Federal Transit Administration and the NIST Manufacturing Extension Partnership will host a Buy America Transit Supply Chain Connectivity Forum in Atlanta, GA.
+Part of the American Public Transportation Association’s (APTA) 2017 Annual Meeting and Expo, this forum (8 a.m.-5 p.m.
+EDT) is designed to bring large transit original equipment manufacturers (OEMs) and Tier 1 suppliers together with smaller, capable and interested U.S. manufacturers to facilitate the use of a higher percentage of domestic suppliers in transit products and systems.
+Registration for the event is required.
+During a recent Connectivity Forum in June 2017, more than 60 attendees participated, which matched large Original Equipment Manufacturers in the rail industry with 48 Tier 1 Suppliers as well as with smaller, capable, local manufacturers.
 View FTA's presentation providing an overview of FTA’s Buy America requirements and what’s new under the FAST Act.

 - FTA's Buy America Handbook, which provides grantees, manufacturers, and subcontractors and suppliers with the steps necessary to meet pre-award audit and post-delivery Buy America audit requirements, brings greater uniformity to the way the industry conducts and documents pre-award and post-delivery audits of rolling stock purchases.
 The handbook applies to the procurement of rolling stock used in revenue service, which includes new buses, vans, cars, railcars, locomotives, trolley cars, trolley buses, ferry boats, and vehicles used for guideways and incline planes, and intended for public transportation of passengers.
 It describes approaches and recommends processes for grantees as they prepare to conduct pre-award and post-delivery vehicle audits from the solicitation phase through the final acceptance of vehicles.
 It also includes examples of how to calculate domestic content, and verify and document compliance for all participating parties as well as sample forms and templates.
 The effective date of the Buy America Handbook was March 21, 2017.